-John G. Nicolay was born in Essingen, Rhenish Bavaria (Rheinbayern), Germany, on February 26, 1832.
+John G. Nicolay was born in Essingen, Rhineland-Palatinate, Germany, on February 26, 1832.
 He moved to the United States with his family at age 5, and worked at a local Illinois newspaper growing up.
 Nicolay went on to serve as secretary to President Abraham Lincoln.
 Nearly 30 years after Lincoln’s death, Nicolay co-wrote a 10-volume biography on the president, Abraham Lincoln: A History, with friend and fellow Lincoln White House employee John Hay.

 After his father’s death, neighbors began to notice that Nicolay’s mother was not properly caring for her young son.
 As a result, Zachariah N. Garbutt, the editor of the Pike County Free Press, and his wife, adopted Nicolay.
 Growing up, Nicolay attended an academy in Pittsfield, where he met John Hay.
 He would later go on to work with Hay as a private secretary for President Abraham Lincoln.

 After completing school, Nicolay worked for Garbutt's paper, the Pike County Free Press, as a printer's apprentice.
 He spent eight years at the paper, rising quickly through the ranks to eventually become proprietor, publisher and editor.
 The Free Press became a kind of political headquarters, acquainting Nicolay with the region's leading public and political figures, including Abraham Lincoln.

 Two years after leaving the paper, Nicolay began working as a clerk for the secretary of state in Springfield, Illinois.

 While working as a clerk, Nicolay once again crossed paths with Lincoln.
 The future president took interest in young Nicolay, and was impressed with his abilities and professional conduct.
 As a result, when Lincoln was nominated for president, he selected Nicolay as his secretary.